 Upper Antelope Canyon

 The most frequently visited of the two canyons, Upper Antelope is easier to get into despite the walls reaching up 120 feet from its floor.

-The second reason why it’s more popular with photographers is strong beams of light radiating down from the opening are a more common sight here.
-The summer months are the best time to see this happening.
-The light show starts on 20 March and continues throughout summer until 7 October when the beams are replaced with a much softer light that throws a warm blanket across the rock surface.
+The natural light show starts around the 20th of March and continues throughout summer until around the 7th of October when the beams are replaced with a much softer light that throws a warm blanket across the rock’s surface.

 Lower Antelope Canyon

 More difficult to access with less chance of seeing the beautiful light beams, this is still a hike that should be on your to-do list if you are lucky enough to be in the area.

 The best lighting is in the early hours of the morning.